Marc-Pierre-Barbier/ModManager/README.md

 * Fuse (2 or 3)
 * Fuse-overlayfs

-## instructions and warnings about casefold:
-Casefold is and options in some linux filesystem that will make a folder (not the whole filesystem) case insensitive, this is really good for proton since it gives a small file lookup performance boost and allow us to install mods without fearing having two file with the same name.

-sadly i don't think overlayfs support it, but it might still be worth a try. currently i haven't tested without casefold and mods will probably break because of that.

 ## TODO:
 1. we need a name for this.
 2. allow to change mod priority.